gpadolina/certifications/README.md

 * **Casual riders** - Customers who purchase single-ride or full-day passes are referred to as casual riders.
 * **Cyclistic members** - Customers who purchase annual memberships are Cyclistic members.

-### Goal
-Lily has set a clear goal: Design marketing strategies aimed at converting casual riders into annual members.
-In order to do that, however, the marketing analytics team needs to better understand how annual members and casual riders differe, why casual riders would buy a membership, and how digital media could affect their marketing tactics.
-Lily and the team are interested in analytics the historical bike trip to identify trends.

-### Ask
-* How do annual members and casual riders use bikes differently?
-* Why would causal riders buy annual memberships?
-* How can Cyclistic use digital media to influence casual riders to become members?

 ### Data analysis process
 * **Ask** - Clearly define the problem or question you are trying to solve with data.
 This involves understanding the context and objectives of the analysis, as well as identifying the stakeholders and their needs.
 * **Prepare** - - Gather and prepare the data.
 This may involve collecting data from various sources, cleaning and transforming data, and ensuring that it is of sufficient quality for analysis.